Upcoming structural changes to local government in England: Lancashire, Blackburn with Darwen, and Blackpool

+Proposals

 In November 2024, a group of Lancashire MPs called for the replacement of the current two-tier system with a smaller number of unitary authorities.
 Three and four authority models were proposed.
 In December 2024, the leaders of South Ribble Council and Chorley Council proposed forming a unitary authority together with West Lancashire Council.
 As of October 2025, five options were under consideration by the county's councils: